All insights

 Without a clear innovation process, innovation is ad-hoc and chaotic.
 We must develop an ‘idea lifecycle’ – a framework for teams to develop ideas, with clear stages, decision points, and time/resource allocation – and then we must stick to it!
 This is how innovation becomes part of the culture, not just a one-off event.

 Want to watch the full session, which provides more practical tools, the full innovation system, and real-world examples of how to embed innovation into BAU?
-Click here for the full recording on our Youtube channel.
+Click below for the full recording on our Youtube channel.